 Walking: from Central Station walk along the Ij Bay along Prins Hendrikkade.
 You will see the old VOC – Far East Company sailing ship replica on your left.
 The museum is located just at the ship - 15 minutes walk.

-Public transport: from the Central Station – bus line 22 direction Indische Buurt, the bus stops in front of the St. Nicolaas Church, left from the station.
+Public transport: from the Central Station – busses line 22 direction Indische Buurt, and 48 directions Borneo Eiland stop in front of the St. Nicolaas Church, left from the station.
 Exit after two stops, at Kadijksplein.
 The museum is to your left.